 Or, in a more traditional situation, here’s what you might prepare to say as a new graduate of a medical transcription training program applying for a job with a cardiology practice:

-"I believe that I will be successful in this position because I have 900 hours of hands-on training in medical transcription in a classroom environment at the XYZ Institute.
+I believe that I will be successful in this position because I have 900 hours of hands-on training in medical transcription in a classroom environment at the XYZ Institute.

 Here you can see several examples of medical records, dictation, and reports I have produced in MS Word.

-"I have also excelled in my terminology courses, gaining a strong base in numerous disciplines.
+I have also excelled in my terminology courses, gaining a strong base in numerous disciplines.

-"However, I have always been interested in Cardiology and made it a personal goal to focus on that area.
+However, I have always been interested in Cardiology and made it a personal goal to focus on that area.
 Because of that, I read the Journal of Cardiology to stay up-to-date with changes in the field, names of new pharmaceuticals, and other innovations.

-"I have an excellent basis in the discipline to transcribe the records of your Cardiologists with ease.
-Also, I recently joined the American Association of Medical Transcriptionists and am already taking steps to pursue certification."
+I have an excellent basis in the discipline to transcribe the records of your Cardiologists with ease.
+Also, I recently joined the American Association of Medical Transcriptionists and am already taking steps to pursue certification.

-When I share answers like this, most people react by saying, "That’s so good; I couldn’t do that."
+When I share answers like this, most people react by saying, "That’s so good; I could’t do that."
 But, that’s not true - crafting answers like this is just getting to know yourself in advance.